DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: Experiment

 \subsection{Experiment Setup}

-\paragraph{Datasets} We construct an unlabelled dataset with 5M high-quality english sentences from open-source news \footnote{\url{http://data.statmt.org/news-commentary/v16/}\\\url{http://data.statmt.org/wikititles/v3/wikititles-v3.zh-en.tsv}}, termed News-5m, for the KD stage of the proposed DisCo framework.
-The preprocessed data can be downloaded from the link\footnote{\url{https://github.com/chaochen99/DisCo}}.
-And for the student model finetuning stage, we directly leverage the labelled NLI dataset, which is also the dataset for building the large teacher model.
+\paragraph{Datasets} We construct an unlabeled dataset with 5M high-quality english sentences from open-source news, termed News-5m, for the knowledge distillation stage of the proposed DistilCSE framework.
+And in the student model finetuning stage, we directly leverage the labeled NLI dataset, which is also the dataset used to train the large teacher model.
 Specifically, the NLI dataset consists of 275K sentence pairs, each being either an entailment hypothesis or a contradiction hypothesis for a premise (i.e., sentence).
-Following \cite{gao2021simcse}, we use the entailment pairs as positives and contradiction pairs as negatives to build the needed tuples for Eq. \ref{eq:studentfinetune}.
+Following \cite{gao2021simcse}, we use the entailment pairs as positives and contradiction pairs as negatives to build the needed tuples for Eq \ref{eq:studentfinetune}.

 \paragraph{Baselines} We compare with the latest SOTA models, i.e., 110M/330M/3B/11B Sentence-T5 \cite{ni2021sentence}, and 330M/110M/52M/14M SimCSE \cite{gao2021simcse}.
-Note that for each size of parameters, Sentence-T5 explores a variety of experimental settings, and here we choose the best results for comparison.
-The results of baseline models are reported from the corresponding papers, except for 52M and 14M SimCSE, which have no reported results or published models, and thus we train and evaluate both by ourselves.
+Note that Sentence-T5 explores a variety of experimental settings for each size of parameters, and we choose the best results for comparison.
+The results of baseline models are reported from the corresponding papers, except for 52M and 14M SimCSE, which have no reported results or published models Thus we train 52M and 14M SimCSE by ourselves with the officially released code.
+For the knowledge distillation method, we compared our proposed CKD with KD \cite{hinton2015distilling}, PKD \cite{sun2019patient} and Meta-KD \cite{pan2020meta}.
+Supplementary note, according to the original paper of \cite{sun2020contrastive}, ``Our finetuning framework is designed for classification, we only exclude the STS-B dataset", so \cite{sun2020contrastive}'s method is not suitable for sentence embedding distillation and we cannot directly compare with it on the STS benchmarks.

 \paragraph{Evaluation} We evaluate all methods on 7 widely used STS benchmarks, i.e., STS 2012–2016 \citep{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval} and STS-B \cite{cer2017semeval}. to measure the semantic similarity of any two sentences with the cosine similarity between the corresponding sentence embeddings.
 After deriving the semantic similarities of all sentence pairs in the test set, we follow \cite{gao2021simcse} to use Spearman correlation\footnote{\url{https://en.wikipedia.org/wiki/Spearman\%27s_rank_correlation_coefficient}} to measure the correlation between the ranks of predicted similarities and that of the ground-truth similarities.
 Specially, we utilize the public SentEval toolkit\footnote{\url{https://github.com/facebookresearch/SentEval}} to evaluate the models on the dev set of STS-B to search for better settings of the hyper-parameters.
 Then the best-performing checkpoint is evaluated on the STS test sets.